suspex0/ProxyJect/README.md

 - XorString by LeFF

 ### To-do list
-~ will be worked on in this order :wink: ~

 ```
 - Add x86 support for the dll and proxy
 - Add encrypt loader and proxy communication